symblai/symbl-docs/docs/telephony/tutorials/connect-to-zoom-with-telephony-api.md

 For Zoom a DTMF Sequence is made up of two items:

 * The Zoom Meeting ID ([read here](https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-meeting) for information on what the Zoom Meeting ID is.)
 * The Zoom Participant ID (optional).
 This is uncommon.
-If the Zoom Meeting requires a partipant ID, set it as the value of the `ZOOM_PARTICIPANT_ID` variable.
+If the Zoom Meeting requires a participant ID, set it as the value of the `ZOOM_PARTICIPANT_ID` variable.
 [Read more here](https://support.zoom.us/hc/en-us/articles/201362663-Joining-a-meeting-or-webinar-by-phone).
 * The Zoom Meeting Passcode (optional).
 If there is no Zoom Meeting Passcode just make the variable an empty string.

 :::info